 Post Concussive Rehabilitation

-The post concussive rehabilitation program at Agility Physical Therapy is dedicated to injured athletes and/or individuals suffering head trauma.
-After a detailed consultation, our referring physician will decide to connect the patient to a vestibular trained physical therapist who will conduct a comprehensive examination and develop a successful treatment plan.
-Post concussive rehabilitation in Tucson can bring the most effective results and training for patients suffering from debilitating issues with head trauma.
+The post-concussive rehabilitation program at Agility Physical Therapy is dedicated to injured athletes and/or individuals suffering head trauma.
+After a detailed consultation, our referring physician will connect the patient to a vestibular-trained physical therapist who will conduct a comprehensive examination and develop a successful treatment plan.
+Post-concussive rehabilitation in Tucson can bring the most effective results and training for patients suffering from debilitating issues with head trauma.

-What Is Concussion?
+What Is a Concussion?
 (From APTA’s guide to concussion)

 Signs and Symptoms